Requirements

 October

 If you choose to do an Honors Thesis (CIS 195), you and your primary advisor must complete the Senior Honors Thesis Candidate Form, available from the Registrar.
-For department write "CIS" and for the Chairperson write your primary advisor for your IS major.
+For department write "CIS" and for the Chairperson write your primary advisor for your IDS major.

 November